Are Archery Arrows Reusable (The Definitive Answer)

 How to fix fletching

 Heat.
-Using a heat gun, hairdryer or a lighter (“a lighter can cause some black stains because of the fire, but it works.”).
+Use a heat gun, hair dryer, or a lighter (“a lighter can cause some black stains because of the fire, but it works.”).
 Use this on your damaged arrow fletching and you will see the heat will fix your warped arrow fletching.
-This is a very effective, cheap and simple way to fix it.
+This is a very effective, cheap, and simple way to fix it.
 Try it before you go further.

 How to replace the fletching

 This acquires some practice to make perfect, but after a few tries, you should be set.
-When you learn this you can make your arrows “your own”, choose your own color combination and how you want your fletching.
+When you learn this you can make your arrows “your own”, choose your own color combination, and how you want your fletching.
 If you don’t want to put in the time or energy a shop can do it for you.
-But I recommend to learn it yourself if you plan to be archery for a while.
+But I recommend learning it yourself if you plan to be archery for a while.

 Common damaged points on the nock

-Check it visually to see if there are any damage and just use your hands to see if the nock is weakened or loose.
+Check it visually to see if there is any damage and just use your hands to see if the nock is weakened or loose.

 How to replace a nock